mateq2005/company/README.md

 ## Setup Instructions

 1. **Database Setup**:
-   - Execute the SQL script in `company.sql` to set up the required database and tables.
+   - Execute the SQL script `company.sql` to set up the required database and tables.

 2. **PHP Integration**:
    - Ensure that your PHP environment is properly configured.